PhD Application Instructions

 You will be required to submit:

 - One copy of each transcript from each college or university that you have attended.
-Transcripts should be sent directly from the Office of the Registrar at each institution you have attended to MSU.
-(Transcripts of work taken at MSU does not need to be requested.)
+Transcripts should be sent directly to MSU from the Office of the Registrar at each institution you have attended.
+(Transcripts of coursework taken at MSU does not need to be requested.)

 - Three letters of recommendation from persons qualified to assess your ability to pursue advanced graduate study.
 Letters of recommendation should address your potential to do doctoral-level research and writing and your qualifications (or potential) for teaching.